OpenNebula/vOneCloud-docs/source/appliance_configuration/control_console.rst

 * Change the password for oneadmin in OpenNebula
 * Configure http proxy

-Once this wizard has been executed the user is ready to open the vOneCloud Control Panel at `http://<appliance_ip>:8000` in order to continue with the deployment configuration and to start the OpenNebula service.

 Note that during this step the `oneadmin` account password will be set, which will be then used to access the vOneCloud Control Panel.

 .. _control_console_basic_configuration: